 It is also possible to obtain judgment records remotely by sending a mail-in request, albeit slower.
 The letter must sufficiently describe the documents sought - with the case number and litigants' names - and include payment for the associated fees.
 Parties should call the clerk's office before sending a mail-in request.

-New Hampshire Bankruptcy Records consist of financial information on individuals and companies who have filed for bankruptcy in the state.
-Cases of bankruptcy may be filed at the federals court under the different chapters of the U.S bankruptcy code, some of which include:
+New Hampshire Bankruptcy Records are considered public.
+Accessible records often contain information on individuals and companies who have filed for bankruptcy in the state.
+Cases of bankruptcy may be filed at the federal court under the different chapters of the U.S bankruptcy code, some of which include:

 - Chapter 11 - This is a reorganization bankruptcy case, where the debtor is still in possession of assets but gets to pay the debts under a repayment schedule agreed on by both debtors and creditors.
 It is most suited to struggling organizations or businesses.